 Creams, Ointments, and Gels

-- Corticosteroids—can also decrease itching
+- Corticosteroids—can also help ease itching

-- Silicone-containing patches, gels or creams
+- Silicone-containing patches, gels, or creams

 This treatment may be used for minor problems on the skin's surface.
 This may include acne scars or surgical scars.